sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 As you can see here, the first four entries have been reassigned to Tara BAKER, although Christopher COOPER remains accountable for those entries.
 A small icon is also displayed to highlight the fact that those entries have been reassigned.

-> **Note** When you force a review status through the Review Management interface, it will automatically declare you as **R**esponsible for the entries.
+> [!note] When you force a review status through the Review Management interface, it will automatically declare you as **R**esponsible for the entries.

 At the end of the review, when the campaign is finalized the compliance report will highlight the reassignments by indicating who is **R**esponsible and who is **A**ccountable for the entries.